 In November 2021, we entered into the Loan Agreement with Oxford Finance, which provides up to \$50.0 million in borrowing capacity across five potential tranches.
 The initial tranche of \$10.0 million was funded at the closing of the Loan Agreement.
-Subsequent tranches of up to \$20.0 million each may become available upon achieving milestones related to our MISSION Phase 2 clinical trial and our KZR-261 Phase 1 clinical trial, up to the aggregate maximum amount of \$50.0 million.
-As of March 31, 2023, a total of \$40.0 million in borrowing capacity remained available to us across two potential tranches.
+The remaining tranches were dependent on achieving certain clinical trial milestones.
+As of June 30, 2023, we declined these tranches in borrowing capacity available to us under the Loan Agreement.

-The Loan Agreement bears interest at a floating per annum rate (based on the actual number of days elapsed divided by a year of 360 days) equal to the sum of (a) the greater of (i) the 30-day U.S. LIBOR rate reported in The Wall Street Journal on the last business day of the month that immediately precedes the month in which the interest will accrue and (ii) 0.08%, plus (b) 7.87%.
+Until June 30, 2023, the Loan Agreement bore interest at a floating per annum rate (based on the actual number of days elapsed divided by a year of 360 days) equal to the sum of (a) the greater of (i) the 30-day U.S. LIBOR rate reported in The Wall Street Journal on the last business day of the month that immediately precedes the month in which the interest will accrue and (ii) 0.08%, plus (b) 7.87%.
 We are required to make monthly interest-only payments prior to the amortization date of January 1, 2025, subject to a potential one-year extension upon satisfaction of certain conditions.
 The loan facility is secured by all assets except intellectual property, which is subject to a negative pledge, and will mature on November 1, 2026.
 There are no warrants or financial covenants associated with the Loan Agreement.
-Upon the occurrence of a LIBOR transition event, Oxford Finance may amend the Loan Agreement to replace the LIBOR rate with a LIBOR replacement rate.
+In June 2023, Oxford Finance informed the Company that a LIBOR transition event would occur effective July 1, 2023 and revised the Loan Agreement to replace the LIBOR rate with the 1-month CME term SOFR plus 0.1%.
+The rate change did not require contract remeasurement at the effective date of the change or a reassessment of any previous accounting determinations pertaining to the facility.
+The rate change did not have a material impact on the Company's financial statements.